On 30 June 1862 St Mary’s Church of England in Kangaroo Flat was consecrated.

-The Anglican Parish of Kangaroo Flat is proud to announce the Eleventh Annual Winter Art Show will be held on 27 to 29 July 2018.
+The Anglican Parish of Kangaroo Flat is happy to announce the Winter Art Show is back in 2022 on 29, 30 & 31 July.
 This event will showcase around 200 works from over fifty artists.
 Prizes will awarded for four categories, Oil, Acrylic, Watercolour and Other Media, with the winner in each receiving $250.
 The show will be open from 10.00am to 4.00pm on Fri 29, Sat 30 and 31 July 2022.
 Admission is $5.00 (cash only please).

-Enquiries can be made to Alison on 0409 326 495.
+All Art Show enquiries can be made to Alison on 0409 326 495.